Ukraine to hold first war crimes trial of captured Russian

 Ukrainian presidential adviser Mykhailo Podolyak mocked the notion of Kherson's annexation, tweeting: “The invaders may ask to join even Mars or Jupiter.
 The Ukrainian army will liberate Kherson, no matter what games with words they play.”

+Inside Kherson, people have taken to the streets to decry the Russian occupation.
+But a teacher who gave only her first name, Olga, for fear of Russian retaliation said such protests are impossible now because Moscow's troops “kidnapped activists and citizens simply for wearing Ukrainian colors or ribbons.”
+She said “people are scared of talking openly outside their homes” and “everyone walks on the street quickly.”

+“All people in Kherson are waiting for our troops to come as soon as possible," she added.
+“Nobody wants to live in Russia or join Russia."

 On the battlefield, Ukrainian officials said a Russian rocket attack targeted an area around Zaporizhzhia, destroying unspecified infrastructure.
 There were no immediate reports of casualties.
-The southeastern city has been a refuge for civilians fleeing the Russian siege in the devastated port city of Mariupol.
+The southeastern city has been a refuge for civilians fleeing the devastated port city of Mariupol.

 Russian forces continued to pound the steel plant that is the last bastion of Ukrainian resistance in Mariupol, its defenders said.
 The Azov Regiment said on social media that Russian forces carried out 38 airstrikes in the previous 24 hours on the grounds of the Azovstal steelworks.